iter-tools/queue/README.md

 # @iter-tools/queue

-A simple linked queue in the style of es6 data structures.
+A simple linked FIFO queue in the style of es6 data structures.

 ## Usage